'Ask Buddy' Installment Number 19

 I am confident that you can help me with a very vexing issue.

 Here, I'll start at the beginning.
-My 21 month old Border Collie, 'Bella' has for some reason known only to her, has arbitrarily decided that she wants to sleep downstairs now instead of in her crate upstairs where she has slept every night since she was 9 weeks old.
+My 21-month-old Border Collie, 'Beautiful' has for some reason known only to her, has arbitrarily decided that she wants to sleep downstairs now instead of in her crate upstairs where she has slept every night since she was 9 weeks old.
 I mean, what's with that??
-Our other BC, 'Buddyboy' 14 years old, also slept upstairs until 'he' decided that the stairs were not worth tackling anymore, and so he now sleeps downstairs.
+Our other BC, 'Prettyboy' 14 years old, also slept upstairs until 'he' decided that the stairs were not worth tackling anymore, and so he now sleeps downstairs.
 I feel abandoned and un-needed now but I refuse to sleep downstairs just because they have decided to.
 Did I mention that I just spent a small fortune for a brand new soft sided crate for her?
 Grrr!

 What should I do now Buddy?
 I've tried talking to her about this but to no avail.